Getting started with ASP.NET MVC 5

 Would you like to see the finished site running as a live web app?
 You can deploy a complete version of the app to your Azure account by simply clicking the following button.

 You need an Azure account to deploy this solution to Azure.
-If you do not already have an account, you have the following options:
+If you don't already have an account, use one of the following options to create one:

 - Open an Azure account for free - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services.

-- Activate MSDN subscriber benefits - Your MSDN subscription gives you credits every month that you can use for paid Azure services.
+- Activate Visual Studio subscriber benefits - Your Visual Studio subscription gives you credits every month that you can use for paid Azure services.